Kinds-of-Intelligence-CFI/animal-ai/README.md

 **Comprehensive AI Environment:**
 - Includes a versatile environment for AI experiments, from basic to advanced configurations.
-- Wrap Unity learning environments as a gym environment
+- Wrap Unity learning environments as a gym(nasium) environment
 - Wrap Unity learning environments as a PettingZoo environment
 - Support for several Deep Reinforcement Learning algorithms (PPO, SAC, MA-POCA, self-play).

 **Extensive Task Library:**
 - Multiple example tasks.
-- Over 900 tasks from the Animal-AI Olympics.
+- 900 tasks from the Animal-AI Olympics.
 - Procedural Generation functionality
 - Additional tasks for demonstration and experimentation.